-5.6.1 The Presidential Advisory Committee on Commencement consists of three faculty members elected by the Faculty for three-year terms, the President, two other administrators, and representatives of the graduating class.
+- 5.6.1 The Presidential Advisory Committee on Commencement consists of three faculty members elected by the Faculty for three-year terms, the President, two other administrators, and representatives of the graduating class.
 The Committee is chaired by the President.
-[87-1, 90-51, 94-2, Rev. 1997, 1998, 2003, 06-32]

-5.6.1.1 The responsibilities of this Committee are to: (1) solicit recommendations for possible honorary degree recipients and commencement participants, (2) recommend commencement speakers and honorary degree candidates to the President, and (3) select the annual Thomas Roy and Lura Forrest Jones Visiting Lecturer from nominations submitted by the faculty to the Committee.
-[94-2, Rev. 2003, 2007, 06-32, 2009]

-5.6.2 The Health Services Advisory Committee consists of one faculty member appointed by the Vice President for Student Life; three students appointed by the President of Student Government; the Director of Health Services and the Director of the Counseling Center, ex officio.
-The Committee serves as a liaison between students and the Student Health Center and its programs.
-[94-2, Rev. 2006, 06-5, 2011]

-5.6.3 The Communications Advisory Committee consists of four faculty members appointed by the Provost; the following incumbents or their designees (Dean of the Faculty, Vice President of Enrollment Management, Vice President of Information Technology, Special Assistant to the President for Community and Board Relations, and Executive Director of Alumni and Parent Relations); and a representative of Student Government.
+[87-1, 90-51, 94-2, Rev. 1997, 1998, 2003, 06-32] - 5.6.1.1 The responsibilities of this Committee are to: (1) solicit recommendations for possible honorary degree recipients and commencement participants, (2) recommend commencement speakers and honorary degree candidates to the President, and (3) select the annual Thomas Roy and Lura Forrest Jones Visiting Lecturer from nominations submitted by the faculty to the Committee.
+[94-2, Rev. 2003, 2007, 06-32, 2009] - 5.6.2 The Communications Advisory Committee consists of four faculty members appointed by the Provost; the following incumbents or their designees (Dean of the Faculty, Vice President of Enrollment Management, Vice President of Information Technology, Special Assistant to the President for Community and Board Relations, and Executive Director of Alumni and Parent Relations); and a representative of Student Government.
 The Committee advises the Vice President for Marketing and Communications on matters relating to the external promotion of the College and to internal communications policies and practices.
 [Added 2012, Rev. 2014, 2019]